signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 If it takes longer for developers to become aware that their changes broke something, it takes longer for them to fix it and start the CI/CD process over again.

 Finally, **E2E tests have a tendency to be flaky** (non-deterministic), meaning that they may occasionally fail even when there is nothing wrong with the code being tested.
-When testing many services together, there are many factors besides the quality of the code that may effect the out come of a test.
+When testing many services together, there are many factors besides the quality of the code that may effect the outcome of a test.
-Examples of such factors include network faults, third-party services being unavailable, and application state not being setup or torn down correctly between tests.
+Examples of such factors include network faults, third-party services being unavailable, and application state being setup or torn down incorrectly between tests.

 > "Non-deterministic tests have two problems, firstly they are useless, secondly they are a virulent infection that can completely ruin your entire test suite."[^2]